mperezjigato/chomputationalchemistry/README.md

        website [^3].
 This software is based on both GROMACS and PLUMED programs (part of our set of installed programms) for free energy calculations.

  - *Solvated molecules as models for the study of hydrated proteins*:
    Water solutions of peptidic molecules and oligomers are key systems in order to understand the mechanics of calculations for proteins.
-In fact, the hydrated **alanine dipeptide** has been denominated (PG Bolhuis) "The Hydrogen atom of molecular simulation".
+In fact, hydrated
+   **alanine dipeptide** has been denominated (PG Bolhuis) "The Hydrogen atom of molecular simulation".

  - *MD calculations of AuCd solid solution models*:
    The starting point would be the generation of atomistic geometries for those models, incluing: